 05 of 10

-I'm not referring to Purple Loosestrife (Lythrum salicaria), which is on the invasive lists of several states.
-Lysimachia plants may not be invasive, but they sure can travel.
-To be fair, not all species are trouble makers.
+Purple Loosestrife (Lythrum salicaria) is on the invasive lists of several states, but Lysimachia plants, although not necessarily invasive, sure can travel.
+To be fair, not all species are troublemakers.
 Several are too tender to make it through colder winters.
-But 2 species I would warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').
+But two species to warn against are Gooseneck Loosestrife (Lysimachia clethroides) and Purple Leaved Loosestrife (Lysimachia ciliata 'Purpurea').

-Gooseneck Loosestrife can look like a gaggle of geese,... when it's in bloom.
-The flower curve down, then up, like beaks.
+Gooseneck Loosestrife can look like a gaggle of geese when it's in bloom.
+The flowers curve down, then up, like beaks.
 It usually takes a few years before it starts sending out its rhizomes in earnest, but don't become complacent, it will happen eventually.

-I find Purple Leaved Loosestrife the worst offender, of the two.
-It looks very pretty, when the purple leaves fist come out in the spring.
-The yellow flowers aren't much to speak of and the purple colored leaves quickly fade to green.
+Purple Leaved Loosestrife is perhaps the worst offender, of the two.
+It looks very pretty when the purple leaves first come out in the spring.
+The yellow flowers aren't much to speak of and the purple-colored leaves quickly fade to green.
 And it spreads.
 And spreads.
 And spreads.
-USDA Hardiness Zones Gooseneck Loosestrife 3 - 8 / Purple Leaved Loosestrife 3 - 9.
+USDA Hardiness Zones Gooseneck Loosestrife 3-8/Purple Leaved Loosestrife 3-9.

 06 of 10